Guavalines/E-Commerce_Store/README.md

 # E-COMMERCE STORE

 ## Description
 This is an e-commerce store developed using the Ruby on Rails framework and the Solidus gem, which is a popular open-source e-commerce platform built on top of Rails.

+## Features
-The store provides a user-friendly interface for customers to browse products, add items to their cart, and make purchases.
-It also includes an admin panel for managing products, orders, and customers.
+- User-friendly interface for customers to browse products, add items to their cart, and make purchases.
+- Includes an admin panel for managing products, orders, and customers.

-Prerequisites:
+### Prerequisites:

 Ruby 2.7 or higher
 Rails 6.0 or higher